Hojai Assembly constituency

-Hojai Assembly constituency is one of the 126 state legislative assembly constituencies in Assam state in North Eastern India.
-It is also one of the 9 state legislative assembly constituencies included in the Nagaon Lok Sabha constituency.
+Hojai State assembly constituency is one of the 126 state legislative assembly constituencies in Assam, India.
+It is one of the ten assembly segments that constitute the Kaziranga Lok Sabha constituency.
+Since 2026, it has been represented by Shiladitya Dev of the Bharatiya Janata Party.

+Established in 1967, the constituency was redrawn during the 2023 delimitation exercise.
+The reconstituted constituency now includes Hojai town, and many other rural areas of the Hojai district.